← Back to search results

 Curriculum

 Kent College prides itself on offering personalised academic programmes, small class sizes and exceptionally well-qualified and experienced teaching staff.
-All students are provided with a laptop when they start at the school.
 Pupils achieve excellent academic results at GCSE, A Level, and in the International Baccalaureate (IB).
 An average point score of 37 in the IB consistently places Kent College in the top 10 IB schools in the UK.
-The school also offers a wide range of additional support for pupils, including access to a Learning Support Centre and specialist English language teaching for overseas students in the International Study Centre.

 Beyond the classroom

 Kent College has a strong belief in "work hard, play hard" and provides over 100 co-curricular clubs and activities for students who are actively encouraged to participate in two clubs each week.
 A cornucopia of clubs and societies are available from Archery to Zumba dancing.
-Students can try many different sports from basketball to rowing and fencing as well as joining the debating society, photography club or jewellery making.
-The school also runs an active Eco Warriors group and a woodland conservation team as well as the Duke of Edinburgh programme from Year 9 at Bronze, Silver and Gold award level.
+Students can try many different sports from basketball to rowing and fencing or join the debating society, photography club, jewellery making or the Duke of Edinburgh programme.
+In sport, hockey and cricket are strengths, with regular representation by Kent College pupils in the county and national squads.

 Many students join the school's Farm Club and learn to care for animals at our working farm and show them at the Kent Show where they can also join the annual Young Farmers Camp.
 Horse Riding lessons are also available in the school's riding arena and our NESA team compete in events all over the country.